dart-lang/language/working/1426-extension-types/feature-specification-views.md

 overriding.
 In return for this lack of expressive power, we get improved performance.

 Here is another example.
-It illustrates the fact that a view type `V` with on-type `T` introduces a type `V` which is a supertype of `T`.
+It illustrates the fact that a plain view with on-type `T` introduces a view type `V` which is a supertype of `T`.
+(There are two other kinds, `open` and `closed` views, with different subtyping relationships.)
 This makes it possible to assign an expression of type `T` to a variable of type `V`.
 This corresponds to "entering" the view type (accepting the specific discipline associated with `V`).
 Conversely, a cast from `V` to `T` is a downcast, and hence it must be written explicitly.
 This cast corresponds to "exiting" the view type (allowing for violations of the discipline associated with `V`), and the fact that the cast must be written explicitly helps developers maintaining the discipline as intended, rather than dropping out of the view type by accident, silently.

 ```dart
 view ListSize<X> on List<X> {